Best life insurance for scuba divers: Expert-reviewed in 2023

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-If you scuba dive recreationally on vacation — meaning you dive less than 10 times per year and less than 100 feet in depth — there won’t be any impact on your life insurance rates unless you have other health considerations that might put you at greater risk when diving.
+That means that if you scuba dive less than 10 times per year and less than 100 feet in depth, it won’t affect your life insurance rates unless you have other health issues that make diving more dangerous.

 Company